tungli/F5170-python/2_Fundamentals/README.md

 b = [a[0::3][1:-1],a[1::3][1::]]
 ```
  * What is stored in variable `b`?
  * Can you understand what each line of the code does?
 Try running each line one-by-one and printing the contents of it.
 Try changing the indices in the last line.
+You can also check out [this page](https://www.pythoncentral.io/cutting-and-slicing-strings-in-python/).
  * Can you create a list which contains the plasma names and their temperature?

 Now use your function to calculate the Debye lengths of all plasmas with only one function call.